-The Senate Council shall also elect a Vice-Chair at a December meeting from among the six faculty representatives elected to the Senate Council whose terms do not expire at the end of that month.
+The Senate Council shall also elect a vVice-eChair at its\a December meeting from among the six faculty members representatives elected to the Senate Council whose terms do not expire at the end of that month.
 The Vice Chair shall take office the following June 1st and serve through May 31st of the next year.
-The Vice-Chair:
+The vVice-eChair: shall take office the are to

-- 1. Will preside at any meeting of the Senate or the Senate Council at which the respective Chair so delegates or at which the Chair is not present, and may be delegated by the Presiding Officer to introduce the Senate Council motions and resolutions at Senate meetings.
-To facilitate the Vice Chair's readiness to assume these responsibilities, the Senate Council Chair will keep the Vice Chair generally apprised of important events that relate to Senate/Senate Council function. - 2.
-Shall become chair of the Senate Council for the remainder of the chair's term if for any reason the chair is no longer able to serve in that capacity. - 3.
+Will preside at any meeting of the Senate or the Senate Council at which the erespective Chair so delegates or at which the Chair is not present, and may be delegated by the Presiding Officer to introduce the Senate Council motions and resolutions at Senate meetings.
+To facilitate the Vice Chair's readiness to assume these responsibilities, the Senate Council Chair will keep the Vice Chair generally apprised of important events that relate to Senate/Senate Council function.

+- Shall The vice chair shall become chair of the Senate Council for the remainder of the chair's term if for any reason the chair is no longer able to serve in that capacity. - 3.
 The Vice Chair shall also serve as Secretary of the Senate.
 (US 4/10/00)